 - St Giles, Shipbourne was built in 1881, replacing an earlier church which had fallen into disrepair.

-- Hadlow College of Agriculture and Horticulture was established in 1968.
-It runs a wide variety of land-based training courses.
+- Hadlow College of Agriculture and Horticulture was established in 1968 and runs a wide variety of land-based training courses.

-- Hadlow Tower was badly damaged in the 1987 storm and the lantern had to be removed in 1996.
+- Hadlow Tower is a multi-tiered Gothic folly, built in 1838.
+It was badly damaged in the 1987 storm and the lantern had to be removed in 1996.
 A two-year restoration project (including replacement of the lantern) was completed in February 2013.

 - St Mary, Hadlow dates from the 11thC, with the tower being added in the 13thC.
-Its churchyard contains the elaborate Barton May family tomb and a monument to 30 hop-pickers who drowned in 1853 while trying to cross the flood-swollen River Medway at Hartlake Bridge.
+Its churchyard contains the elaborate Barton May family tomb and – hidden away in the far corner – a monument to 30 hop-pickers who drowned in 1853 while trying to cross the flood-swollen River Medway at Hartlake Bridge.

-- The Medway Valley Walk runs alongside the river for 31 km, between Tonbridge and Rochester.
+- The Medway Valley Walk runs alongside the river for 31 km, between Rochester and Tonbridge.

 - Tonbridge has always been pronounced Tunbridge and was often spelt that way.
 The 'o' spelling became standard in the late 19thC to help distinguish it from its spa neighbour Tunbridge Wells, which retained the 'u' spelling.

 - Medway Wharf was where barges were loaded and unloaded.
-The river was made navigable between Maidstone and Tonbridge in the 1740s and was profitable for 100 years, despite claims that it was “the most irregular and worst constructed navigation in England” (it had no towpath along its length and barges had to be hauled by teams of men).
-Like all waterways it declined after the coming of the railways.
+The river was made navigable between Maidstone and Tonbridge in the 1740s and was profitable for 100 years, until the coming of the railways.
+It was claimed to be “the most irregular and worst constructed navigation in England” as it had no towpath and barges had to be hauled by teams of men.